pepopowitz/tdd-workshop/README.md

 # tdd-workshop
 This project contains materials for my TDD workshop, "Building Quality JavaScript With Test-Driven Development."

+The materials are divided into 5 modules.
+Start by reading the [Module 0: Setup](./module-0/README.md) instructions.

+If you are unable to complete [Module 0: Setup](./module-0/README.md), please raise your hand (if in-person), or create an issue according to the instructions in [Module 0: Setup](./module-0/README.md) (if not in-person).

 ## Modules

 ### [Module 0: Setup](./module-0/README.md)